bacontime/blog-mirror/art/isomorphic.md

 <!--Also this Opal keyboard maybe?-->

 [Here's a web app where you can play around with the Tonnetz](https://cifkao.github.io/tonnetz-viz/).
-And [my toy QWERTY piano web app](https://www.rmwinslow.com/tones/) also has a Tonnetz layout, labelled "Isomorphic - Euler".
+And [my toy qwerty piano web app](https://www.rmwinslow.com/tones/) also has a Tonnetz layout, labelled "Isomorphic - Euler".

+---

+### Other Possibilities not described above.

+(0,1) would simply be multiple 1-dimensional keyboards stacked atop each each.
+Moving rows would shift the pitch by an octave.

+(0,5) would be pretty bizarre. adjacent keys would making playing major fourths and minor fifths easy, but everything else would be significantly more difficult.

+(2,3) is called the "Park" layout by Brett Park. <!--http://www.altkeyboards.com/instruments/isomorphic-keyboards-->